MD 2.5 Moscow

 The MD 2.5 Moscow on Test

 The closest thing that we have to a published contemporary test of the Moscow is Peter Chinn’s previously-mentioned 1962 article in “American Modeler”.
 In that article, Chinn cited a manufacturer’s claim of 0.300 BHP at unspecified rpm.
+Reference to the instruction leaflet which accompanies engine no. B1108 confirms Chinn's figure, also stating that the engine delivered this output at 18,000 rpm.
 Looking objectively at the engine’s functional design features and considering the documented performance of its MVVS progenitor, I’d have said that this was a perfectly credible claim.

 In undertaking my own test of this engine, I was mindful of the performance measured earlier for the similarly-motivated Vltavan 2.5 model from Czechoslovakia.
 Readers of my previous article on that model will recall that I found a quite respectable peak output (by 1957 series production standards) of around 0.320 BHP @ 17,000 rpm.
 Although falling well short of the remarkable output of 0.470 BHP @ 18,500 rpm measured for one of my original MVVS 2.5R/58 units, this was still a useful enough performance to enable aspiring modellers to accumulate experience, which after all was the motivation for the creation of the Vltavan.
 Could the Moscow match the Vltavan in this respect??